-The Taraw Cliff is the most impressive mountain in El Nido in the Philippines and the hike up the Taraw Cliff is one of the coolest highlights and the most awesome hike you can do in El Nido.
+The Taraw Cliff is the most impressive mountain in El Nido in the Philippines and climbing Taraw Cliff is one of the coolest things to do and the most awesome hike you can do in El Nido.
 Whereas hiking is a bit of an understatement, because you’re actually climbing the mountain.
 What you will experience during the hike on the Taraw Cliff and if it is dangerous or not we will tell you in our travel report

 We are Sabrina and Andreas, two adventurous travelers who never miss an opportunity to discover the world.
 Whether by plane to distant countries or with our campervan Bruno, we just love to travel.
 We hope to give you helpful tips for your next trip on our blog.